Why Reaching Out to a College Planning Advisor with Financial Aid Appeals is a Good Idea

 We’ll let you in on a little secret: it isn’t.

-The price of college isn’t set in stone and neither is the financial aid that you received in the mail.
-If you feel that something needs to be altered, a college planning advisor can help you start the financial aid appeals process.
-You will likely be quite overwhelmed, so our advice is to reach out to a college planning advisor who has experience in breaking it into small, manageable, and actionable steps to get you through the process in one piece.
+The price of college isn’t set in stone, nor is the financial aid letter you received in the mail.
+If you feel something needs to be altered, a college planning advisor can help you start the financial aid appeals process.
+You will likely be quite overwhelmed, so our advice is to reach out to a college planning advisor who has experience breaking it into small, manageable, and actionable steps to get you through the process in one piece.

 Let’s get started.

 A College Planning Advisor will get to your ‘why’.